Polynomial-time Configuration Generator for Connected Unlabeled Multi-Agent Pathfinding: Omitted proofs of

 \begin{prop} There is an instance where the optimal makespan is $\textsf{diam}(G) + |A|-1$, even when the given graph is planar. \end{prop} \begin{proof} consider the graph, like the one illustrated in \Cref{fig: instance}(a).
 The optimal makespan is $k+\ell$, where $\textsf{diam}(G) + |A|-1 = (\ell +1) + k -1=\ell+k$.
-We can observe that \algname returns a plan with makespan $\ell+k$, since the procedure \procname succeeds to assign exactly once at each time step. \end{proof} \begin{prop} There is an instance where optimal makespan is 2, and \algname returns the plan with makespan $O(|A|)$. \end{prop} \begin{proof} consider the graph, like the one illustrated in \Cref{fig: instance}(b).
+We can observe that \algname returns a plan with makespan $\ell+k$, since the procedure \procname succeeds in determining $\current$ exactly once at each timestep. \end{proof} \begin{prop} There is an instance where optimal makespan is 2, and \algname returns the plan with makespan $O(|A|)$. \end{prop} \begin{proof} consider the graph, like the one illustrated in \Cref{fig: instance}(b).
 Even if the optimal makespan is 2, \algname produces a solution with a makespan of at best $|A|/2+O(1)$. \end{proof}